Wipeout (1988 game show): First round

-Challenge Round
+Challenge round

 The two remaining contestants advanced to the Challenge Round, playing for a bonus prize and to become the day's champion.

 For each category in the Challenge around, the contestants were shown a board with 12 answers, eight correct and four Wipeouts, and they bid back and forth as to how many correct answers they thought they could name.
 Bidding ended when one contestant either reached the maximum of eight or challenged the other.
 If the high bidder successfully completed the bid, he/she won the board.
 One mistake allowed the opponent a chance to steal the board by giving one of the remaining correct answers still on the board.
 If the opponent could not do so, the high bidder was given another chance to fulfill his/her bid.

 The Challenge Round was played as a best two-of-three.
-The high scorer from the first round started the bidding on the first board, while his/her opponent led off for the second.
-If a third board was needed, a coin toss decided who would start the bidding.
-The first contestant to win two boards became champion.
-The opponent kept whatever money and prizes he/she had won in the first part of the game.
+The high scorer from the first round started the bidding on the first (and, if necessary, third) board, while his/her opponent led off for the second.

 Bonus round

-The bonus round used a grid of 12 monitors arranged in three rows of four.
-The champion attempted to win a new car by identifying six correct answers in a category within sixty seconds.
-After the champion was shown the category and twelve possible answers, he/she selected six.
-The champion touched the border on the outside of the corresponding monitor and the screen illuminated.
-Once six monitors were lit, the champion ran and hit a buzzer to lock in the answers.
-If there were less than six correct, Tomarken told the champion how many he/she had correctly chosen and the champion made changes.
-The process repeated until all six correct answers were found or time ran out.
-If the champion managed to find all six answers within the time limit, he/she won the car and retired undefeated.
-Otherwise, the champion returned until beaten.
+In the bonus round, the champion faced a grid of twelve monitors, six of which displayed answers that fit into a specific category.
+The champion was given sixty seconds to find them, making selections by touching each monitor to light them.
+Once six monitors were lit, the champion ran to a buzzer to lock them in.
+If all six of the choices were correct, the champion won a car.
+If not, he/she was told how many answers were correct and went back to the board to make changes, which required the champion to turn off any previously lit monitors before selecting new ones.

+The process continued until the champion either found all six correct answers to win the car or ran out of time.
+Beginning with the introduction of carryover champions later in 1988, a contestant would be able to continue as champion until either being defeated or winning the bonus round.

 Broadcast

 Reruns of the series later aired on the USA Network from 1989 to 1991.

+The first 40 episodes also aired on Canadian network GameTV from 2018-2019.